-If your business needs a loan, and getting one from a traditional lender isn't a possibility, consider vendor financing, sometimes called trade credit.
+If your business needs money for cash flow purposes, or for expansion, and getting one from a traditional lender isn't a possibility, consider vendor financing, sometimes called trade credit.
 This article explains how this type of credit works.

 Vendor Financing and Trade Credit